refilljs/refill-angular/README.md

 * clean whole output dir (dist/)
 * bundle all your js with browserify and minify with uglifyjs
-* bundle all your styles with less, autoprefix and minify with csso
+* bundle all your styles with sass, css globbing, autoprefix and minify with csso
 * run bower install
 * bundle your angular templates into angular module (.tmp/templates.js) and minify with htmlminify
 * copy your assets and minify all .png/.jpg/.gif/.svg